cockroachlabs/workshop_labs/topology-patterns/labs.md

 Time: 197.0458ms
 ```

 Awesome!
 Not too bad for an other-side-of-the-world ACID transaction!

+## Final thoughts

+We played with the different Topology Patterns, learning the use cases for each and what are their strenghts and limitations.

-We explored how easy it is to respond to a region failure by quickly scaling out the cluster and pinning the ranges to get best performance.
+We explored how easy it is to respond to a region failure by quickly scaling out the cluster and by intelligently placing ranges and leaseholders to get best performance.

+We have done so while maintaining both availability, transactions consistency and durability: no downtime, no conflicts and no data loss.

+We have reacted manually to a region failure, but we could have easely automated the process using any of the popular DevOps tools (Ansible, Terraform, etc.).